NoaHimesaka1873/five-in-a-row/README.md

 # matchfive
 Just a little game.
-Very experimental and no eta for graphics.
+Very experimental.
 Completely written in Python 3.
+GUI version uses PyGame.
 # Licence
-Look at the LICENCE file.
+See LICENCE.
 Licenced with GNU GPL Version 3
 # How to Play
-Execute maingame.py and you're good to go!
+Execute maingame_gui.py and you're good to go!
+For non-GUI version, execute maingame.py